-There are a few tools our team uses to help Woodpecker customers assess and improve their email deliverability.
-In this post, we want to share the list of those tools with you and explain how and when you can use them by yourselves to take a good care of your cold email campaigns’ delivery rates.
+There are a few tools our team uses to help Woodpecker customers test and improve their email deliverability.
+In this post, we want to share the list of those tools with you and explain how and when you can use them by yourselves to take good care of your cold email campaigns’ delivery rates.

-When to check your email deliverability?
+When to test your email deliverability?

 The tools listed in this post will be especially useful in two cases: